 Good Bank already provides a number of disclosures on credit risk, as required under IFRS 7.
 It is expected that these disclosures will continue to be updated given the current context of considerable uncertainty.
 Examples of these disclosures include the following:

-- A quantitative reconciliation (preferably in a tabular format) of the ECL provision during the year, including movement across stages (refer to Notes 48.2.7.2, 48.2.7.3 and 48.2.7.4) - A reconciliation of the total gross carrying amount to help enable users of financial statements to understand the changes in the loss allowance (refer to Notes 48.2.7.2, 48.2.7.3 and 48.2.7.4) - A breakdown of the overall gross carrying amount and associated ECL provision as of the end of the period by stage, segment of customer and product (refer to Note 48.2.7.2) - A separate disclosure of the impact of material judgemental adjustments (post-model adjustments and overlays) on the ECL estimate (refer to Note 48.2.8) - An explanation of the key judgements applied in estimating the ECL provision for the period (refer to Note 48.2.3 and Note 48.2.4) - An explanation of how the significant increase in credit risk (SICR) assessment has been made (e.g., whether based on additional information collected, or on a portfolio basis or via a judgemental adjustment).
+A quantitative reconciliation (preferably in a tabular format) of the ECL provision during the year, including movement

+- across stages (refer to Notes 48.2.7.2, 48.2.7.3 and 48.2.7.4)

+A reconciliation of the total gross carrying amount to beln enable users of financial statements to understand the change - A reconciliation of the total gross carrying amount to help enable users of financial statements to understand the changes in the loss allowance (refer to Notes 48.2.7.2, 48.2.7.3 and 48.2.7.4) - A breakdown of the overall gross carrying amount and associated ECL provision as of the end of the period by stage, segment of customer and product (refer to Note 48.2.7.2) - A separate disclosure of the impact of material judgemental adjustments (post-model adjustments and overlays) on the ECL estimate (refer to Note 48.2.8) - An explanation of the key judgements applied in estimating the ECL provision for the period (refer to Note 48.2.3 and Note 48.2.4) - An explanation of how the significant increase in credit risk (SICR) assessment has been made (e.g., whether based on additional information collected, or on a portfolio basis or via a judgemental adjustment).
 Also refer to Note 48.2.3.5. - Information on large single name exposures that have moved to stage 3 or have been written off, if material.
-This could include the sector and size of each individual exposure refer to comment provided after the reconciliation of changes in gross carrying amount and corresponding allowance for ECL by stage for corporate lending in Note 48.2.7.2 - Explanations of movements including the trends by main portfolio (e.g. new transfers in Stage 2, transfers back to Stage 1, defaults, impact of new production etc) and the key drivers underlying the transfers (e.g. PD movements, delinquency, forbearance, portfolio approaches, etc.)
+This could include the sector and size of each individual exposure refer to comment provided after the reconciliation of changes in gross carrying amount and corresponding allowance for ECL by stage for corporate lending in Note 48.2.7.2 - Explanations of movements including the trends by main portfolio (e.g., new transfers in Stage 2, transfers back to Stage 1, defaults, impact of new production etc.) and the key drivers underlying the transfers (e.g., PD movements, delinquency, forbearance, portfolio approaches, etc.)